Regulations for the Scottish International Piano Competition, 1– 12 September 2020

 - Appropriate concert dress should be worn for the Concerto part of Stage 4.

-For information on prizes, see the Repertoire section
+For more information on Performance and Prizes, see our Repertoire page

 Accommodation in private houses will be offered without charge to all competitors, but not to accompanying family members and friends, from 31 August 2020, for the duration of their participation in the Competition.
 Accompanying family members and friends will not be entitled to have access to competitors’ host accommodation during the Competition.